spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-modules.md

 **TODO:** Give an example of an annotation without class (`segment.token:misc.word`)

 Annotation classes are valid across all modules and may be used wherever you see fit.
-There is no closed set of annotation classes and each module can invent its own classes if desired. **TODO:** command to list all existing classes?
+There is no closed set of annotation classes and each module can invent its own classes if desired.
+Within a corpus directory all existing classes can be listed with the `sparv classes` command.